Alaamahm0ud/Cyber-Security-Guard-Defense-Stack/README.md

 📚 Table of Contents

-System Overview

-Architecture Summary

-Component Breakdown

-System Requirements

-Automation Scenarios

-Visual Assets

-License & Ethical Use

-Developer Info

-Project Repositories

 🔐 System Overview

-The Cyber Security Guard Defense Stack is composed of four tightly integrated modules, designed to provide adaptive monitoring, proactive defense, and seamless automation.

-🔒 CSG — Core AI-XDR engine for adaptive monitoring and incident response

-🧩 CG — AI-SOC and threat intelligence module for event correlation

-🌐 VPN.CSG — Decentralized VPN layer for privacy and secure routing

-🔗 Link.CSG — Pre-entry validation gateway for URL and file scanning

-All modules communicate securely through APIs and can be automated via N8N .

 🏛️ Architecture Summary

+⚙️ Component Breakdown

+🧰 System Requirements

+🚀 Automation Scenarios

+🖼️ Visual Assets

+📄 License & Ethical Use

+👤 Developer Info

+🔗 Project Repositories

+🔐 System Overview

+The Cyber Security Guard Defense Stack consists of four integrated modules designed to deliver adaptive monitoring, proactive defense, and automation efficiency.

+🔒 CSG — Core AI-XDR engine for real-time detection and incident response

+🧩 CG — AI-SOC and threat intelligence for behavioral and correlation analysis

+🌐 VPN.CSG — Decentralized VPN for anonymity and secure routing

+🔗 Link.CSG — Validation gateway for scanning URLs and files before access

+All modules communicate securely via APIs and integrate seamlessly with N8N for workflow automation.

+🏛️ Architecture Summary

-The stack follows a triangular security topology, with CSG at the center orchestrating intelligence between CG, VPN.CSG, and Link.CSG.
+The stack forms a triangular defense topology:
+CSG acts as the control center, linking with CG, VPN.CSG, and Link.CSG.

-Each module operates independently but contributes to a unified defense grid powered by AI models trained for:
+Each module contributes specialized AI-driven capabilities, including:

-Behavioral anomaly detection
+Behavioral anomaly analysis

-Threat intelligence enhancement
+Threat correlation and augmentation

 Obfuscation and encryption